Signs of Water Coming Through Basement Floors

 Signs Water Is Coming From Below the Slab

-One of the most important distinctions homeowners need to make is whether water is coming from above the floor or rising from beneath it.
-Water entering from below behaves differently than spills, condensation, or plumbing leaks.
-It follows patterns tied to pressure, soil saturation, and structural weak points.
+Water rising from beneath the slab behaves differently than spills, condensation, or plumbing leaks.
+It usually follows patterns tied to pressure, soil saturation, cracks, joints, and low points in the concrete.

 Moisture Appears Without a Visible Source Above